Written by Sean Snyder

 Neuropsychological Assessments

 Neuropsychological assessments are conducted by neuropsychologists, who are specifically trained to carry out testing procedures and understand the relationship between an individual’s behavior and cognition.
 These evaluations are appropriate for children at least 6 years old, through adulthood, though some evaluations may occur much earlier depending on a child’s presentation and need.
 A good neuropsychological assessment will start with a referral question and then the neuropsychologist works to identify psychological tests that will help them answer pertinent questions.
 These questions can be broad and are determined by an individual’s need.
-For instance, a neuropsychological evaluation can assess questions of intelligence, learning and comprehension, reading abilities, language abilities, concentration, attention, processing speed, memory, fine motor skills, visiospatial skills, executive functioning, and mood/personality.
+For instance, a neuropsychological evaluation can assess questions of intelligence, learning and comprehension, reading abilities, language abilities, concentration, attention, processing speed, memory, fine motor skills, visuospatial skills, executive functioning, and mood/personality.

 This kind of testing is often recommended when an individual is experiencing unexplained challenges in day-to-day functioning, particularly struggles at school.
 This could include difficulty with learning and encoding new information, short term memory, challenges interacting with and communicating with others, speaking or pronunciation challenges, poor attention and concentration, unexplained changes in personality, major challenges with executive functioning skills, and having trouble staying organized or completing tasks, among other things.